DamanB/Skoodle/README.md

 To run Skoodle, simply deploy the index.html file on a local host.
 (I.e. using live server plugin on VS Code)

 ## What we Learned
-- How to develop a website using standard
+- How to develop a website using
   - HTML
   - CSS
-  - JavaScript
+  - JavaScript (jQuery)
 - Client side data storage